Sue: Is there anything I should know?

-The TARDIS materialises in the Panopticon.
-Andred and half-a-dozen guards arrive to intercept it.
+When the TARDIS materialises in the Panopticon, half-a-dozen guards arrive to intercept it.

-Sue: The direction is pretty good, the sets looks better than they did the last time we were here, and they’ve spent a small fortune on those guards.
+Sue: The direction is pretty good, the sets look better than they did the last time we were here, and they’ve spent a small fortune on those guards.
 You can see where all the money went this year.
-Still, it is Gallifrey; you have to pull out all the stops for Gallifrey.
+Still, it is Gallifrey.
+You have to pull out all the stops for Gallifrey.

-The Doctor tells Cardinal Borusa that he has come home to claim the Presidency of the Council of Time Lords.
+The Doctor tells Cardinal Borusa he’s returned home to claim the Presidency of the Council of Time Lords.

-The Doctor refuses to take no for an answer.
-At one point, he even screams at Borusa.
+The Doctor refuses to take no for an answer, and at one point he even screams at Borusa.

-The Doctor wants to gain access to the Matrix, which we last saw in The Deadly Assassin.
+The Doctor wants to access the Matrix, which we last saw in The Deadly Assassin.

-Sue: Does this mean we’ll get another episode that’s set in lots of surreal locations?
+Sue: Does this mean we’ll get another episode in lots of surreal locations?

 Me: Oh yes, we’ll definitely get one of those.